1 + 2 + 3 + 4 + ⋯: Heuristics

 Dividing both sides by −3, one gets c = − 1/12.

 Generally speaking, it is incorrect to manipulate infinite series as if they were finite sums.
 For example, if zeroes are inserted into arbitrary positions of a divergent series, it is possible to arrive at results that are not self-consistent, let alone consistent with other methods.
 In particular, the step 4c = 0 + 4 + 0 + 8 + ⋯ is not justified by the additive identity law alone.
-For an extreme example, appending a single zero to the front of the series can lead to a different result.
+For an extreme example, prepending a single zero to the front of the series can lead to a different result.

 One way to remedy this situation, and to constrain the places where zeroes may be inserted, is to keep track of each term in the series by attaching a dependence on some function.
 In the series 1 + 2 + 3 + 4 + ⋯, each term n is just a number.
 If the term n is promoted to a function n−s, where s is a complex variable, then one can ensure that only like terms are added.
 The resulting series may be manipulated in a more rigorous fashion, and the variable s can be set to −1 later.
 The implementation of this strategy is called zeta function regularization.